nickmmark/save-the-RIJ/README.md

 Users can enter custom complication rates for CVC and HD line placement by site, as well as the estimated probability of requiring continuous renal replacement therapy (CRRT).
 The app compares two strategies:

-Use the RIJ now:
+`Use the RIJ` now strategy:
 ```
 Risk = (CVC complication rate for RIJ) + (Probability of CRRT × HD line complication rate for LIJ)
 ```

-Save the RIJ for HD:
+`Save the RIJ` for HD strategy:
 ```
 Risk = (CVC complication rate for LIJ) + (Probability of CRRT × HD line complication rate for RIJ)
 ```

-Results are expressed as complications per 100 patients and a recommendation is given based on which strategy yields the overall lower risk.
+Results are expressed as **complications per 100 patients** and a recommendation is given based on which strategy yields the overall lower risk.

 ### Baseline Assumptions
-Based on the Three Sites Trial, I assume the rate of IJ procedural complications to be about 1-2%.
-Based on Sulek _et al_ RCT comparing right vs left sided CVC placement, I assume the risk is double on the left compared to the right (in their study, performed without ultrasound guidance the risk was 10% and 20% respectively).
-Based on Oliveros _et al_, I assume that the risk of an  patient admitted to the ICU requiring dialysis is 10%.
+Based on the [Three Sites Trial](https://www.nejm.org/doi/full/10.1056/NEJMoa1500964), I assume the rate of IJ procedural complications to be about 1-2%.
+Based on [Sulek _et al_](https://pubmed.ncbi.nlm.nih.gov/10818329/) RCT comparing right vs left sided CVC placement, I assume the risk is double on the left compared to the right (in their study, performed without ultrasound guidance the risk was 10% and 20% respectively).
+Based on [Oliveros _et al_](https://jintensivecare.biomedcentral.com/articles/10.1186/s40560-020-00481-0), I assume that the risk of an  patient admitted to the ICU requiring dialysis is 10%.